 Welcome to The Citadel School of Engineering!
 We are extremely proud of the many accomplishments of our nationally recognized programs of study in civil and electrical engineering, especially those of our students.
 The civil engineering students were recognized in May 2012 for their outstanding efforts as the recipients of the Robert Ridgeway Award for the Most Outstanding Student Chapter.
 The chapter was selected from 281 chapters throughout the US and 8 countries representing over 25,000 students.
-The official presentation of the award will occur on campus on 14 September and at the ASCE National Convention in October.
-Our electrical engineering students also garnered numerous student awards at the Regional IEEE conference to include winning the ethics competition.
+Our electrical engineering students also garnered numerous student awards at each Regional IEEE conference they attend to include winning the ethics competition.

 I would also like to recognize the highly qualified and student-focused faculty that primes these student chapter engines and cultivates the continued high level of performance seen through our student’s many additional accomplishments.
 The results are staggering, such as a high FE passing percentage, a high percentage of military contract students, and the simple fact that nearly every graduate has a job before graduation which is phenomenal based on today’s economy.
-The faculty are committed to our rigorous academic programs as they continue to maintain their respective Accreditation Board of Engineering and Technology (ABET) accreditations.
+The faculty are committed to our rigorous academic programs as they continue to maintain their respective ABET accreditations.
 They are passionately involved in developing principled engineering leaders for both the military and civilian workforce.
-For example, one recent initiative resulted in a National Science Foundation funded grant (Excellence in Civil Engineering Leadership for South Carolina) to provide scholarships to attend The Citadel and major in civil engineering for socioeconomically disadvantage, minority and female students from South Carolina.
-The first recipients of these scholarships have recently completed the Citadel Success Institute (CSI) and will arrive for Challenge Week on 11 August.
+For example, one initiative resulted in a National Science Foundation funded grant (Excellence in Civil Engineering Leadership for South Carolina) to provide scholarships to attend The Citadel and major in civil engineering for socioeconomically disadvantage, minority and female students from South Carolina.
+We awarded 9 scholarships in 2012-2013 and 14 scholarships in 2013-2014 (3 females, 6 minority males, and 5 social-economically challenged males).

-All of the above mentioned activities by our students and faculty are just a few that have resulted in a ranking of 21st among the nation's best undergraduate engineering programs at schools where highest degree is a bachelors or masters!
+All of the above mentioned activities by our students and faculty are just a few that have resulted in a ranking of 22nd among the nation's best undergraduate engineering programs at schools where highest degree is a bachelors or masters (we have been 17-26 over the last 5 years)!
 The students, faculty, and staff in the School of Engineering continue to grow in their education, scholarship, service and professional leadership within the local, regional and national communities.
 We congratulate all of our alumni, students, faculty and staff on their awards, honors, and accomplishments which clearly express their dedication and enthusiasm to excellence that springs from The Citadel School of Engineering.

 Now I would like to say a few things about how engineers play a significant role in society, both nationally and, with recent advances in technology, internationally.
 Without engineers, the quality of our day-to-day lives, that we often times take for granted, would not be available.
 We would be without such things as electricity in our homes and work places, computers that allow us to work and play efficiently, cell phones that keep us better connected than any time in history, structures to shield us from the daily weather as well as protect us during earthquakes and hurricanes, transportation networks that efficiently transport us over rivers and through major cities, clean water with the twist of a handle, and quick removal and processing of wastewater.
 Some of you might have seen these previously mentioned items as personal needs, but they also play a significant role in the wealth of our local, regional, and national companies through their designs and the people they employ.
 Just consider the housing, automobile, computer, power, and transportation industries to see the large impact that engineers - Citadel engineers - have on our economy.